Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Selling to the Government

-The Public Procurement Regulations governing the public tender process apply to all municipalities and (majority) state-owned companies.
+The Public Procurement Regulations governing the public tender process apply to all municipalities and majority state-owned companies.
 Public tenders are required for all government procurements over $10 million.
-The regulations cover products, services, and concessions in general, and are subject to some industry-specific regulations, such as mineral resources, public private partnerships, and large-scale projects, for example.
+The regulations cover products, services, and concessions in general, and are subject to some industry-specific regulations, such as mineral resources, public private partnerships, and large-scale projects.
 The Unit for the Supervision of Acquisitions (UFSA) within the Ministry of Economy and Finance’s National Directorate of State Assets (DNPE) is responsible for applying and overseeing the Public Procurement Regulations.

 Purchases may also be subject to the terms defined by international donors or investment agencies financing specific projects.
-In order to be eligible, the general bid standards stipulate that all individual or legal persons from Mozambique or abroad must demonstrate to the Government that the company is legal, financially, and technically qualified, and has a taxation record.
+In order to be eligible, the general bid standards stipulate that all individual or legal persons from Mozambique or abroad must demonstrate to the government that the company is legally, financially, and technically qualified, and has a taxation record.

 USAID

-Further information can be found on Work with USAID and the one-page summary Doing Business with USAID lists many further resources.
+Further information can be found on Work with USAID.

 Millennium Challenge Corporation